-Violent protests against Agnipath scheme enters third day, trains set on fire in Bihar and UP
+Agnipath protests: Five trains set ablaze across three states

 Mobile internet suspended in Faridabad

-The Haryana government has suspended mobile internet and SMS services for 24 hours in the Faridabad district’s Ballabhgarh area, PTI reported.
+The Haryana government on Friday suspended mobile internet and SMS services for 24 hours in the Faridabad district’s Ballabhgarh area, PTI reported.

 The move was taken to curb the spread of misinformation and rumours on social media, an order issued by the state’s home department said.
 “All telecom service providers of Haryana are hereby directed to ensure the compliance of this order,” it added.